 Project Reach

 Project Reach is a harm reduction-focused sanitation program that specializes in environmental cleanups in communities impacted by substance use.
 It also manages a same-day-pay program to promote clean streets and provide low-barrier employment opportunities for people in the Kensington community.
-Our Environmental Specialists focus on the removal of discarded syringes and other drug-related litter, as well as general trash.
+Our Environmental Specialists focus on removing discarded syringes and other drug-related litter, as well as general trash from neighborhoods.
 They also distribute naloxone (Narcan) and Fentanyl Test Strips, harm reduction educational materials, and help make referrals to services.
 In 2021, Project Reach filled 7,600 bags of trash.

 Block2Block (B2B) Same Day Pay Program is a sanitation program focused on improving the quality of life in residential communities and recreational spaces impacted by the overdose crisis in Kensington.
 B2B contributes to extensive efforts that reduce community blight in neighborhoods most affected by substance use.
 B2B employs community members, compensated at $50 per day for a maximum of 12 days per year, to assist in cleanup efforts, such as safe trash and syringe disposal.
 They also engage with other community members about substance use, harm reduction and how they can continue clean-up efforts on their block.
 Community members are trained to use Naloxone (Narcan) and fentanyl test strips and help distribute those in neighborhoods.